-Owners who put their dogs on a vegetarian diet or a no-grain diet aren’t actually benefiting their dog’s system, unless otherwise told by a veterinary professional.
+Owners who put their dogs on a vegetarian diet or a no-grain diet aren’t benefiting their dog’s system unless otherwise told by a veterinary professional.
 Dogs need food that nourishes their bodies and their biological makeup.
 This, in traditional cases, means finding the right dog food with all of those elements in it.

 Take your time with the dog food label

 When you’re looking at how to choose the best dog food, you’ll have to face facts that you can’t necessarily pick up the brand that’s on sale and go to the cash.
 No, you’re going to have to take your time and look at the options in the store.

 - Go for quality ingredients: This can be tricky with all of the big words on the ingredients list, but it is essential to think about.
 When choosing a dog food, you’ll want to make sure that the ingredients are as high quality as possible.
-For example, don’t choose a dog food that has “byproduct” after every single key ingredient.
-The more “real” ingredients that you see on the list the better.
+For example, don’t choose a dog food that has “byproduct” after every key ingredient.
+The more “real” ingredients that you see on the list, the better.
 For example, “animal fat” is generic and not as trustworthy as “chicken fat”.
 You can tell where the second option came from, but the first one isn’t quite a reliable and, therefore, questionable in its quality.